spenpo/cracker-docs/docs/guide/getting-started.md

 • Node.js ≥ 18 (use `nvm` or Volta).
 • Yarn (recommended) or npm.
+• MySQL ≥ 8 (or Postgres 15).
+• Redis ≥ 7.
-• Docker Desktop (to spin up Postgres & Redis automatically).
+• Docker Desktop (optional) if you prefer containers for MySQL/Redis.

 ## 2. Clone & Install